internet-identity-labs/dfxctl/README.md

 ### dfxctl
-Script works as a **wrapper** above dfx and allow auto actions with dfx.
+Script works as a **wrapper** above dfx and exposes useful interactivity with dfx.
-You need install necessary libs for your project by yourself.
+Any libraries required for your projects should be installed separately on your own.
-For manipulating your projects inside this Docker you need use `docker exec` command additionaly to main `docker run` process.
+For interacting with your projects inside this Docker container you need use the `docker exec` command in addition to the main `docker run` process:
-For example:
 - `docker exec my_dfx dfxctl help`  - will show help page of **dfxctl**
 - `docker exec my_dfx dfxctl list`  - will show projects inside Project dir

-Whole list of command you can found bellow:
+Entire list of commands:
 ```bash
 DFX Controller script.